UCL-ARC/Mutein/Documents/yamlmake.md

 ```

 Note: although numbers can be entered, everything is converted to a string when loaded.
-You may want to put quotes around everything to prevent the precision of numerical values from being altered during the loading process.
+You may want to put quotes around every string to prevent the precision of numerical values from being altered during the loading process, as otherwise the YAML parser will initially convert numerical values into a numerical type which will then be converted into a string using Python's `str` function.

-Anywhere a string can be entered into the configuration file a variable placeholder can to inserted.
-Where the variable required is within a nest hierachy the full path to the variable must be used, using forward-slash separators.
+Anywhere a string can be entered as a leaf value (ie not a dictionary key / field name) in the configuration file a variable placeholder can to inserted.
+Where the variable required is within a nested hierachy the full path to the variable must be used, using forward-slash separators.
+The value of the variable with then be inserted whenever the field value is about to be used by an action.
 For example, to refer to the location of the newt samples you would use a place holder like:

 ```
 {%metadata/samples/newt/location} #gives "rm 8"
 ```

-Note: you never have to put an explicit `config` or `action` as the first part of the key, as this is assumed.
-Within a `config` pipeline item the root of the namespace is always implicitly "config/".
-Within each action the root of the namespace is also implicitly "config/".
-Any of the action's own local configuration gets added to the global configuration as soon as the action begins, overriding anything with the same key, therefore the namespace root is actual the result of the merger of "config" and "action" into a unified root.
+Within a `config` pipeline item you are setting values in the global configuration namespace which persists across the pipeline steps, and placeholders referring to this begin with a % and are surrounded by curly brackets.
+Within an action item any variables you set there are local to that action.
+When the action is carried out by the pipeline the action's local config begins as a copy of the current global configuration, which then gets modified by adding the action's locally defined configuration, such that the local field values overwrite any existing values from global configuration.
+The input and output file paths do not yet exist when the action's local configuration is setup, so local variables cannot refer to the, but they become available in the action's shell command.

 To refer to an item in a list use the 0-base integer location as the key following the list name.
 Negative indexes refer to items counting backwards from the end, as with Python lists: